-4. Beginning in or around August 2008, ALEJANDRO AMOR directed JOSE W. GONZALEZ, ANTHONY MINCEY, MICHAEL GRUBBS, Luis Arroyo, Juan Arreola, and Juan Peña, and others, to enroll students without high school diplomas or GEDs in Fast Train.
-AMOR further directed GONZALEZ, MINCEY, GRUBBS, Arroyo, Arreola, and Peña, and others, to coach those students to lie to Fast Train financial aid representatives assisting students with their FAFSAs, in order to falsely and fraudulently obtain Pell Grant and Direct Loan funds for the students.
+4. Beginning in or around January 2010, ALEJANDRO AMOR directed JOSE W. GONZALEZ, ANTHONY MINCEY, Michael Grubbs, Luis Arroyo, Juan Arreola, and Juan Peña, and others, to enroll students without high school diplomas or GEDs in Fast Train.
+AMOR further directed GONZALEZ, MINCEY, Grubbs, Arroyo, Arreola, and Peña, and others, to coach those students to lie to Fast Train financial aid representatives assisting students with their FAFSAs, in order to falsely and fraudulently obtain Pell Grant and Direct Loan funds for the students.

-5. JOSE W. GONZALEZ, ANTHONY MINCEY, MICHAEL GRUBBS, Luis Arroyo, Juan Arreola, and Juan Peña, and others, acting at the direction of ALEJANDRO AMOR, recruited students without high school diplomas to enroll in Fast Train by, among other things, falsely and fraudulently advising the students that they could obtain a high school diploma for a fee and should falsely and fraudulently respond yes when asked by Fast Train financial aid representatives whether they had a high school diploma or GED.
+5. JOSE W. GONZALEZ, ANTHONY MINCEY, Michael Grubbs, Luis Arroyo, Juan Arreola, and Juan Peña, and others, acting at the direction of ALEJANDRO AMOR, recruited students without high school diplomas to enroll in Fast Train by, among other things, falsely and fraudulently advising the students that they could obtain a high school diploma for a fee and should falsely and fraudulently respond yes when asked by Fast Train financial aid representatives whether they had a high school diploma or GED.

-6. ALEJANDRO AMOR, JOSE W. GONZALEZ, ANTHONY MINCEY, MICHAEL GRUBBS, Luis Arroyo, Juan Arreola, and Juan Peña, and others, caused approximately one thousand, three hundred (1,300) Fast Train students to submit FAFSAs to the United States Department of Education falsely and fraudulently indicating that the student had graduated from high school.
+6. ALEJANDRO AMOR, JOSE W. GONZALEZ, ANTHONY MINCEY, Michael Grubbs, Luis Arroyo, Juan Arreola, and Juan Peña, and others, caused the students without high school diplomas to submit FAFSAs to the United States Department of Education falsely and fraudulently indicating that the student had graduated from high school or had a GED.
+7. As a result of these false and fraudulent FAFSAs, ALEJANDRO AMOR received Pell Grants and Direct Loans from the United States Department of Education.